kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 Before you begin troubleshooting, make sure your cluster meets the following requirements:
 - Your cluster has ClusterAutoscaler enabled and ClusterAutoscaler supports ProvisioningRequest API.
 Check your cloud provider's documentation to determine the minimum versions that support ProvisioningRequest.
-If you use GKE, your cluster's version should be at least `1.28.3-gke.1098000`.
+If you use GKE, your cluster should be running version `1.28.3-gke.1098000` or newer.
 - You use a type of nodes that support ProvisioningRequest.
 It may vary depending on your cloud provider.
 - Kueue's version is `v0.5.3` or newer.
 - You have enabled the `ProvisioningACC` in [the feature gates configuration](/docs/installation/#change-the-feature-gates-configuration).
+This feature gate is enabled by default for Kueue `v0.7.0` or newer.

 ## Identifying the Provisioning Request for your job